 - It is used to treat high blood pressure.

-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you have liver disease.
+- If your child has liver disease.

-- To lower the chance of feeling dizzy or passing out, rise slowly over a few minutes when sitting or lying down.
-Be careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, have your child rise slowly if your child has been sitting or lying down.
+Have your child be careful going up and down stairs.

-- Have your blood pressure checked often.
-Talk with your doctor.
+- Have your child’s blood pressure checked as you have been told.

-- If you are taking this drug and have high blood pressure, talk with your doctor before using OTC products that may raise blood pressure.
-These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.
+- If your child is taking this drug and has high blood pressure, talk with the doctor before giving OTC products that may raise blood pressure.
+These include cough or cold drugs, diet pills, stimulants, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen, and some natural products or aids.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.